yohanswanepoel/enablement-openpipeline-segments-iam/lab-guide/content/02_self_service_onboarding/01_onboard_new_apps/index.md

 Review the new application details and click `Create`.

+Wait for the merge request to be merged automatically (1-2 minutes) and for ArgoCD to finish deploying the new app (3-5 minutes).

 ### Create Additional Components

 Repeat the previous steps, 3 more times, to onboard a total of (4) applications.
 Use the following values: